Vimal567/Healthflex-assignment-timers/README.md

 1. **Home Screen**: Add, view, and manage timers.
 Timers are grouped by category, and each can be started, paused, or reset.
 2. **History Screen**: View completed timers with their name and completion time.
 3. **Bulk Actions**: Start, pause, or reset all timers in a category with a single action.
 ---

 ## Assumptions

-- **Data Persistence**: Timers are stored locally using AsyncStorage, and timers will persist even after closing the app.
+- **Data Persistence**: Timers are stored locally using localStorage, and timers will persist even after closing the app.
 - **Timer Duration**: The user sets the timer in seconds, and the app handles countdown functionality.
 - **Completion Alert**: When a timer reaches zero, an on-screen modal will show a congratulatory message.